 Nick was born in Louisville, Kentucky, and raised in Danville, Kentucky.
 In 2004, he graduated from Colorado College with a Bachelor of Arts degree in Political Science and Economics, with a Minor in American History.
 He obtained his Juris Doctor degree from the University of Kentucky College of Law in 2007.
 While in law school, Nick was a member of the Kentucky Law Journal and served as Notes Editor.
 He was also a member of the Moot Court Board and the National Moot Court Team.

 Nick enjoys outdoor adventures with his wife and young son, collecting vinyl records, and playing golf and softball.
-Nick is also involved with First Tee of Louisville, Relay for Life, and Legal Aid Society’s Domestic Violence Program.
+Nick is a member of the Board of the Red River Gorge Climbers’ Coalition.
+He is also involved with First Tee of Louisville, Relay for Life, and the Access Fund.

 Trial counsel defending a medical malpractice action against a chiropractic doctor.
 The Plaintiff claimed that the chiropractor failed to perform proper diagnostic testing prior to initiating treatment, failed to obtain adequate informed consent, and that the chiropractor used excessive force during chiropractic manipulation resulting in a stroke following a dissection of Plaintiff’s vertebral artery.
 As a result of the alleged negligence, Plaintiff claimed she now suffers from permanent motor/balance issues, slurred speech, involuntary movements and memory loss.
 Plaintiff, age 36, is now unable to work.
 Plaintiff sought over two million dollars in damages.
 After seven days of evidence, including four experts on behalf of the plaintiffs, a Woodford County, Kentucky, jury returned a unanimous defense verdict in less than twenty minutes.